btphan95/LinReg/README.md

-# Machine-Learning
-Machine learning / linear regression
+# LinReg on Amazon purchasing data

 In this program, I used Python to implement a linear regression of data.
 I used a dataset from the Stanford Large Network Dataset Collection shows a product copurchasing network on Amazon.